laghoule/eksctl/site/content/gitops-quickstart/01-apply-gitops.md

 The next time Flux syncs from Git, it will start updating the cluster and actively deploying.

-XXX: What is installed on the cluster as part of `app-dev`?

 This will set up [Flux](https://fluxcd.io) on your cluster and load GitOps Quick Start config files into your repo.
 It will use templating to add your